jniemann66/code-task/README.md

 *Note to Windows Users: to run bash scripts, the use of [Git Bash](https://git-for-windows.github.io/ "Git Bash") is recommended.*

+Note: running **start.sh** from the root of the project actually launches TWO servers !

+1. the **back-end server** written in Node/Express running on **port 9000**
+2. the **front-end server** running on port **3000**

+... these correspond to the two components of this project.
+In a production environment, these two services could (and maybe should) be run on entirely different machines / VMs.

+The end-user connects to the front-end server on port 3000

-The startup process for the back-end server incorporates a test before the service starts.
+The startup process for the back-end server incorporates a suite of tests before the service starts.
 All of the tests are expected to pass.
 Failure to pass all tests indicates a problem.

-additionally, the test can be run at any time from the **flight-server** directory, by running the command:
+Additionally, the test suite can be run at any time from the **flight-server** directory, by running the command:

 **npm test**

-However, it will not work if there is an instance of the back-end server already running, as a conflict will arise from both insances trying to bind to port 9000
+However, it will not work if there is an instance of the back-end server already running, as a conflict will arise from both instances trying to bind to port 9000

 ## testing the app in a browser